cmdcolin/logistic_chaos_map/README.md

 canvas and some basic JS.
 It also implements the same logistic map drawing code in WASM and js

-I think this repo is fairly unique for making a fairly minimal integration of wasm and create-react-app.
-It uses yarn workspaces with the wasm code in one workspace and the create-react-app in another workspace.

-See [NOTES.md](NOTES.md) for some fun details I discovered while creating this and blogpost showing the basic template of a Rust+WASM+React app https://cmdcolin.github.io/posts/2022-08-22-rustwasm

 ## Screenshot

 ![](img/1.png)